linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 Figure 3 strongly confirms the normalization of the interest rate market; the volatility index constructed for the HW model has gradually become the most stable one.
 For example, the swap rate plunged a good  $60\%$  between January 2000 and June 2003, but the HW volatility index barely changed.
 The two other models produced volatility indexes that looked mirror-reflective of the rate level (the lognormal model does by far the worst job).
 A similar observation applies to the 2007-2010 period.

 Interestingly enough, the SqG index was stable for most of 2003 and could handle the record-setting rate plunge.
-This confirms that the square root volatility pattern may outper form others when the rates are very low.
+This confirms that the square root volatility pattern may outperform others when the rates are very low.
 These findings are consistent with the swaption skew measures we have discussed.
 This is not a coincidence at all.
 People who set the market for the ATM swaptions are the same ones who trade out-of- and in-the-money options.

 In the sections to follow we will discuss how to extend the short-rate modeling framework to multifactor models and jump-diffusion models, which are often constructed in so-called affine analytical form.